loudnate/openaps-glucosetools/README.md

-# mmglucosetools
+# openaps glucosetools
-An [openaps](https://github.com/openaps/openaps) plugin for cleaning and parsing medtronic glucose sensor data
+An [openaps](https://github.com/openaps/openaps) plugin for cleaning and parsing glucose sensor data

 ## Motivation
 Interpreting recent historical events is a foundational component in any [openaps](https://github.com/openaps/openaps) project, and this plugin aspires to be a central place for documenting and testing the parsing of glucose sensor data.